The condition can affect any joint, and it may limit how well that joint works.

 A small percentage of children who have it develop arthritis in their joints.
 They may have severe arthritis that lasts into adulthood.

-Juvenile rheumatoid arthritis is often hard to diagnose.
+Juvenile idiopathic arthritis is often hard to diagnose.
 Sometimes children who have it do not complain of pain.
 In fact, parents may not be aware of symptoms.

 - Stop inflammation